karinazad/TimeSeriesConvNet/README.md

         return self.dense_3(x)
 ```

 ## Dataset and Data Processing
 ### Dataset
-Dataset of S&P 500 minute prices can be found at https://www.kesci.com/home/dataset/5bbdc2513631bc00109c29a4/files.
+Dataset we are using is S&P 500 minute prices.
+It can be found at https://www.kesci.com/home/dataset/5bbdc2513631bc00109c29a4/files.
+The dataset consists of rows of minute data for the each individual stocks in S&P 500 as well as the aggregate price under the column S&P 500.
+This is the one we are interested in.
+The entire dataset covers over 41,000 minutes

 ![alt text](https://github.com/karinazad/TimeSeriesConvNet/blob/main/sp500.png)

 ### Data Processing
 To get the time series data into images, we have to perform data processing.
-The dataset used in the paper which is available at this website consists of rows of minute data for the each individual stocks in S&P 500 as well as the aggregate price under the column S&P 500.
-This is the one we are interested in.

-The dataset consists of minute data of the S&P 500 index from 2017.
-The entire dataset covers over 41,000 minutes.
 To generate the images, we break the whole data into 30 minute long windows and we move in these 30 minutes increments.
 33,000 minutes from the dataset are left for the training data (80%), and 8,250 minutes are kept aside for the testing data (20%).
 After processing, this results in 1,100 input images for training, and the testing data consist of 275 input images.
 The target is a binary variable that indicates whether the stock price decreased or increased.

 ### Technical indicators
-Technical indicators such as simple moving average, exponential moving average, moving average convergence divergence and others are calculated.
+Technical indicators such as simple moving average, exponential moving average, moving average convergence divergence and others are calculated for each of the windows.

 ```python3
 N = 20